SHUNNIORR/bc-view-model-generator/README.md

-# Angular view model generator
+# Angular clean arquitecture schematics
 vs code extension that serves to simplify the creation of view models and clean architecture templates in Angular.
-It was initially intended for the Bancolombia developers, but it can be used in any Angular project.

 ![image](./images/logo.png)